eclipse-iceoryx/iceoryx2/doc/development-setup/android.md

 It is recommended to use the `waydroid` property, though, and only use the `adb` setting as fallback if the `waydroid` property does not work.

+In case a firewall is used, it must be ensured that `waydroid` can be reached via network.
+See also https://docs.waydro.id/debugging/networking-issues.

 Now, `waydroid` can be used to start an Android session with:
 ```bash